Post Summary

 Additional cables for other devices

 The cables in my kit are generally no longer than 1ft because I plug everything into the powered USB hub (see below).
-I tend toward preferring the braided ones because I have fixed too many plastic cords over the years with electrical tape.
+I tend toward preferring the braided ones because I've had to fix too many plastic cords over the years with electrical tape.

 Wall-powered USB hub